aaronmartinez6/SubredditCodable/README.md

 4. Add a search bar above the prototype cell.
 5. Set up a custom cell to the display the properties of each post: thumbnail, title, number of upvotes, and number of comments.
 6. Create a `PostTableViewCell` file as a subclass of `UITableViewCell` and set the cell to this type in the storyboard.
+    * Create your outlets for each UI element in the cell.
+    * Create an `updateViews()` function.
+    * Add an optional post property with a property observer that will call `updateViews()` when the property is set.
+    * Add an optional thumbnail property.
+Include the same property observer and call to `updateViews()` when it is set.
 7. Look at the documentation for `UISearchBarDelegate` and find a method to use that will get called when the user taps the search button when typing in the search bar.
 Adopt this protocol in `SearchPostsTableViewController`, set this controller to be the delegate of the searchbar, and add the delegate method to the class.
 8. This method should be implemented to:
 * Get the searchTerm out of the searchBar.